lingtalfi/kamille-installer-tool/README.md

 # general
-kamille help                                # displays this help kamille newapp {appName}                    # creates an application with the given name in the current directory
+kamille help                                # displays this help kamille newapp {appName}                    # creates a kamille application with the given name in the current directory kamille newapp --in-place                   # creates a kamille application inside the current directory (which must be empty)

 MODULES
 ==============